 - A toggle displayed at the top right corner of the side panel allows you to hide the ‘Dependency’ feature from the treeview.

-- You can bring the dependency feature back to the treeview by clicking on the ‘Visible Columns’ tab at the top right corner of the treeview page.
+- You can bring the dependency feature back to the treeview by clicking on the ‘Manage Columns’ tab at the top right corner of the treeview page.
 In the ‘Customizable Headers’ category, click on the toggle corresponding to the ‘Dependency’ feature.

-How to Access the Dependency Status?
+How to Access the Dependency Types?

 - Follow the same process as above and scroll till the end in the dependency side panel.